arangodb/arangodb/Documentation/Books/Cookbook/Administration/Migrate2.8to3.0.md

 single server, the same will happen, additionally, `arangorestore` will always create collections with just a single shard.

-There are essentially 3 ways to change this behaviour:
+There are essentially 3 ways to change this behavior:

  1. The first is to create the collections explicitly on the ArangoDB 3.0 cluster, and then set the `--create-collection false` flag.